The relationship of arithmetic to geometry

 then the number "3½" names the ratio of that length to 1 meter.
 (Lesson 7.)
 With a different unit of measure -- 1 inch, 1 foot, 1 mile -- the "length" of that line would be a completely different number.

-But is there a number to name every ratio of lengths?
+But is there a number to name every ratio to a unit?
 If the square

 The invention of irrational numbers